SMDevJi/WhatsSaver/README.md

 # WhatsSaver
 This tool helps to locally save Whatsapp status files in Device storage.
 # How to download and use
 Note!
 This tool only works in python3 and in Android.
-It can run in any python IDE or termux.
+It can run in any python IDE (but not in termux).
 It is recommended to run in Pydroid.

 * Step-1
 Download and install Pydroid 3 from google play store.